 Don’t miss the forest for the trees, especially when it comes to a great house that fits your needs.
 Ask yourself how you would feel if you were to lose that house to someone else over a small % of the sale price.

 Also don’t forget that there is no perfect house unless you build it yourself, and even then it might not be perfect in a few years.
 There are bound to be compromises but so long as those things that you do not like are not major issues, then that’s probably the right house for you.

 Importantly, given the new anti-money laundering regulations in force as of 1 January 2019, complying entities such as law firms (and in certain situations, real estate agencies) will need to undertake customer due diligence on their clients (i.e. you as a buyer in this case).
 This involves obtaining verified copies of identification from them.

-What this means is that you should expect a verification process with your lawyer and your real estate agent (especially if you are a new client) – verification of identification documents will need to be undertaken by a ‘trusted referee’ before any transaction can take place.
+What this means is that you should expect a verification process with your lawyer (especially if you are a new client) – verification of identification documents will need to be undertaken by a ‘trusted referee’ before any transaction can take place.
 This verification requires the “trusted referee” to view the identification documentation with you in person, to ensure that you are the person in the identification document.

 To confirm these details, documents such as your passport, and documents that show your address (like a current bank statement or utility bill) will be needed.

 In some circumstances (for e.g. where the purchaser is a company or trust) in which enhanced due diligence is mandated, law firms or real estate agents will likely need to ask you for more information about where money came from and the other people (for e.g. directors and shareholders, trustees and beneficiaries) involved.